 James and Christina Gray Hill had two children – a daughter Rosalind born on 1 December 1885 and a son Gordon born on 30 August 1888.
 Both births were registered in Lancashire.
 The census records show the family living in Didsbury, Lancashire in 1891 and 1901, and North Wales in 1911.

 During the First World War the Gray Hills moved to Sherrards, Welwyn.
+They considered purchasing The Node in Codicote, but Sherrards won the day due to the proximity of the railway station.
 Their son Gordon died of natural causes on 16 July 1915 whilst serving with the Singapore Rifles.
 His death announcement described him as the “son of Christina and James Gray Hill of Manchester and Glandwr, Abergele”.
 However, the Commonwealth War Graves record gives the address as Sherrards, so presumably the family moved soon after his death.

 Christina Gray’s eldest sister, Marie Eliza, married the wealthy barrister Charles Joseph Henry Corbett in 1881.
 The couple were social reformers and both believed in “votes for women”.
 They owned an estate called Woodgate in the village of Danehill in East Sussex.
 Charles became the Liberal MP for East Grinstead and Marie was a district councillor and prominent suffragist.
 Their elder daughter, Margery, became an international feminist campaigner and Liberal Parliamentary candidate.
 Under her married name – Margery Corbett Ashby – she was awarded the DBE in the 1967 Birthday Honours list for her roles as Honorary President of the International Alliance of Women and Honorary President of British Commonwealth League.